Anteater: Interactive Visualization of Program Execution Values in Context: Introduction

-\firstsection{Introduction}
+\section{Introduction}

-In this paper, we tackle the following questions: \textbf{when we take interactive visualization principles as a driving concern, what novel designs are possible for debugging systems?} \textbf{Can interactive visualization offer unique benefits for program debugging?} Debugging is time consuming, and current practice often involves stepping through debuggers, logging statements, or searching through source code, either manually or with a code browsing tool~\cite{latoza2010developers}.
-Traditional debuggers require programmers to set breakpoints at which they inspect the program state, stepping through its line-by-line operation.
-Tiarks et al.~\cite{tiarks2012challenges} observed that programmers experience difficulties in choosing breakpoint locations, forgetting analysis details while navigating the code.
+Debugging and understanding program behavior is notoriously one of the most burdensome aspects of programming.
+It often requires programmers to trace through the execution steps and values of their program.
+However, most tools require people to build mental traces of their programs through the serial inspection of program values.
+Current practices often involve stepping through debuggers, inserting logging statements, or searching through source code, either manually or with a code browsing tool~\cite{latoza2010developers}.

+Additionally, traditional debuggers require programmers to set breakpoints at which they inspect the program state, stepping through its line-by-line operation.
+Tiarks et al.~\cite{tiarks2012challenges} observed that programmers experience difficulties in choosing breakpoint locations, often forgetting analysis details while navigating the code.
+Furthermore, traditional debuggers only present one view of the program: the whole program state at a single step in time.
+While this view has its uses in debugging, it does not help with bugs that present themselves over time (i.e. bugs where viewing a single instance of a variable is insufficient for detecting the bug, see Gradient Descent usage scenario).
+To detect those bugs, programmers must serially step through the values to build a mental image of their behavior.

+However, this method of incrementally inspecting values to build an internal mental image of data directly contrasts the fundamental principles of data visualization.
 Consider the traditional value proposition of data visualization.
 Visualization practitioners now have a well-defined set of principles to drive the design, development, and testing of interactive visualization software~\cite{bertin1983semiology,carpendale2003considering,shneiderman2003eyes}.
-In contrast to inspecting datasets serially, one element at a time, well-designed visual encodings can provide a richer, faster, and more global views of potentially important patterns.
-The same fundamental issue of serial inspection is present in traditional debugging.
-We therefore see a need for an exploratory debugging solution that provides more effective global views of values, providing debugging the same set of affordances that interactive visualization provides to exploratory data analysis.
+In contrast to inspecting datasets serially, one element at a time, well-designed visual encodings can provide richer, faster, and more global views of potentially important patterns.

-Another common problem users face when programming is that of making sense of unfamiliar code~\cite{tiarks2012challenges}.
-Whether programs are pulled from the internet, handed off to others by a collaborator, or existing in a just-joined project, sifting through code to understand its execution and determining where to start working is challenging.
-Something as simple as identifying the dependencies of a variable can become a significant burden when the program is large.
-There is a need for facilitating a deeper understanding of the structure of a program's execution to assist programmers in exploring how functions, variables, and values depend on one another.